 A real Tissot watch has a letter “T” engraved on the winding knob.
 If the “T” is glued on it, then it’s fake.
 Any fingerprints or dirt on the dial is another sign of a replica watch.
 Last but not least, when holding the ticker, you should feel the weight (read: quality).

 The best advice for avoiding coming across fake watches is to cast aside any untrustworthy dealers.
-It is strongly advisable to purchase from authorized selling points, Tissot’s website, Amazon, eBay, and other reputable e-commerce stores.
+It is strongly advisable to purchase from authorized selling points, Tissot’s website, verified Amazon dealers, and other reputable e-commerce stores.

 Tissot Watch Warranty Policy